Hymnus Sancti Antimi (24)

 Non quassat vis supplicii.

-He tramples the madness of princes,
+He scorns the madness of princes,

-He laughs at the band of the executioners;
+He laughs at the band of executioners;

 The force of torture does not shake